childishcolors/Privacy-Policy-Stamp-Cutter/README.md

 Privacy Policy

-Last updated: February 24, 2026
+Last updated: May 21, 2026

 Stamp Cutter Travel Journal ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains what information we collect, how we use it, and your choices.

 1. Information We Collect
+Photos and Images

-Photos and images: When you use Stamp Cutter Travel Journal, you may grant access to your device camera or photo library to select images.
+When you use Stamp Cutter Travel Journal, you may grant access to your device camera or photo library to select images.
 These photos are processed entirely on your device to create stamps.
 We do not upload, store, or transmit your photos to any server.

+Stamp and Diary Data

-Stamp and diary data: Your stamps, diary entries, day names, and color preferences are stored locally on your device using on-device storage.
+Your stamps, diary entries, day names, and color preferences are stored locally on your device using on-device storage.
 This data never leaves your device unless you choose to share or export it.

-Subscription information: If you purchase a subscription, the transaction is handled by Apple through the App Store.
-We use RevenueCat to manage subscription status.
-RevenueCat receives an anonymous app user ID to verify your entitlements.
-We do not collect your name, email, payment details, or Apple ID.

-Device information: We do not collect device identifiers, IP addresses, or analytics data.
-We do not use any third-party analytics or tracking services.
+Advertising

+The app uses Google AdMob to display advertisements.
+AdMob may collect certain device information, such as advertising identifiers, approximate location, device information, and interaction data to provide and improve ads.

+Google may use this information to provide personalized or non-personalized advertisements in accordance with its own privacy policies.

+You can learn more about how Google uses data here:

+Google Privacy Policy
-2. How We Use Information
+How Google Uses Information from Apps

-    To provide the stamp creation and diary features of the app To verify and manage your subscription status via RevenueCat To improve the app experience in future updates

-3. Data Sharing

-We do not sell, rent, or share your personal data with third parties.
-The only external service we integrate with is RevenueCat for subscription management, which processes only anonymous subscription identifiers.

-4. Data Storage and Security

-All your stamps, diary entries, and preferences are stored locally on your device.
-We do not operate servers that store your personal content.
-If you delete the app, your locally stored data will be removed from your device.

-5. Children's Privacy

-Stamp Cutter Travel Journal does not knowingly collect personal information from children under 13.
-The app does not require account creation or collect any personal identifiers.

-6. Your Choices

-    Camera and photo access: You can grant or revoke access at any time in your device Settings.
-    Subscription: You can manage or cancel your subscription through your Apple ID account settings.
-    Data deletion: Uninstalling the app removes all locally stored data.

-7. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Any changes will be reflected on this page with an updated date.
-Continued use of the app after changes constitutes acceptance of the updated policy.

-8. Contact Us

-If you have questions about this Privacy Policy, please contact us at childishcolors@gmail.com
+Device Information

+Other than information used by AdMob and RevenueCat for ads and subscription functionality, we do not collect analytics data, personal identifiers, or tracking information ourselves.

+childishcolors@gmail.com